Samuel ben Samson

-Samuel ben Samson (also Samuel ben Shimshon) was a rabbi who lived in France and made a pilgrimage to Palestine in 1210, visiting a number of villages and cities there, including Jerusalem.
-Amongst his companions were Jonathan ben David ha-Cohen, and it is likely that ben Samson served as Rabbi Jonathan's secretary.
-Two other rabbis were travelling with Samuel ben Samson and Rabbi Jonathan and the four travelled as far east as Mosul.
-According to George Sarton, some 300 English and French Jews who were inspired by ben Samson's account went to Palestine to settle there in 1211.
+Samuel ben Samson (שמואל בן שמשון also Shmuel ben Shimshon) was a rabbi who lived in the Kingdom of France and made a pilgrimage to Palestine in 1210, visiting a number of villages and cities there, including the Old City of Jerusalem.
+There, he ascended and prayed on the Temple Mount and the Mount of Olives.
+He also visited the Tomb of the Patriarchs in Hebron, as well as Beth-Shean, Tiberias, and Safed.
+Among his companions were Jonathan ben David ha-Cohen, and it is likely that ben Samson served as his secretary.
+Two other rabbis were travelling with them, and the four travelled as far east as Mosul.
+According to George Sarton, some 300 medieval English and French Jews inspired by ben Samson's account settled in the land of Israel in 1211.

+A 19th-century illustration depicting Samuel ben Samson prostrating on the tomb of the prophet Zephaniah.

-The first mention of Safed in Jewish history comes from ben Samson's 13th century writings, where he mentions the existence of a Jewish community of at least fifty members there.
+The first mention of Safed in Jewish history appears in the writings of ben Samson from the 13th century, where he notes the existence of a Jewish community of at least 50 members there.